 |Map showing location of Endau relative to Singapore|

-The web site for Force-Z survivors (www.forcez-survivors.org.uk), details some one hundred and thirteen crew members, including some Chinese stewards and cooks, and identifies those that were killed in action on 27th January 1941.
-There are thirty-seven listed as killed and their details are also shown in Commonwealth War Graves Commissions records.
-Thirty of those thirty-seven listed as killed on 27th January must have been in the group picked up by Shirayuki and the remaining seven may have perished when the ship sank, or they may have failed to make it ashore and drowned, or , t5hey may have died whilst trying to make their way south to Singapore.
+The web site for Force-Z survivors (www.forcez-survivors.org.uk), details some one hundred and thirteen crew members, including some Chinese stewards and cooks, and identifies those that were killed in action on 27 January 1941.
+There are thirty-seven Thanet crew listed as killed and their details are also shown in Commonwealth War Graves Commissions records.
+Thirty of those thirty-seven listed as killed on 27 January must have been in the group picked up by Shirayuki and the remaining seven may have perished when the ship sank, or they may have failed to make it ashore and drowned, or, they may have died whilst trying to make their way south to Singapore.

-When the survivors reached the shore they were spread out widely, and therefore split in different groups.
+When the survivors reached the shore they became widely dispersed.
 Few of them had any footwear or much clothing.
-They all headed southwards immediately determined to get back to Singapore more than eighty miles away.
+They all headed southwards determined to get back to Singapore more than eighty miles away.
 Some went along the jungle shore following the coast.
 Some found boats.
 Some went along roads through the jungle towards Johore.
 The survivors ran into various RAF aircrew who had been shot down, and who were also heading south for the relative safety of Singapore with the Japanese relentlessly advancing behind them.
 Sgt Charles MacDonald had been shot down in his Vildebeest, most likely in the attack on the same group of Japanese landing ships and destroyers at Endau.
 He recalled coming across a number of Thanet survivors.
 They joined up and made their way through the jungle to Singapore.
 Sgt Harry Lockwood had been shot down in a Fairy Albacore.
-He recalled meeting up with six Thanet survivors who were heading for Singapore.
+He met up with six Thanet survivors who were heading for Singapore.
 Two RAF officers who had ditched their aircraft north of Mersing, found a boat which they used to cross the Mersing River.
 They then ran into a group of Thanet survivors.
 They joined up, and used the boat to go south, rowing at night and sleeping ashore during the day.
 They were eventually picked up by a coaster and taken to Singapore.
 In another incident, RAF pilot John Fleming had ditched in the sea.
 He swam ashore and started heading south.
 He swam the Mersing River and after continuing southwards came across a large group of Thanet survivors, some of which he recalled had been badly injured.
 They found a whaler and used the boat to sail down the coast.
 At one point they were hailed by another group of Thanet survivors who were with two aircrew from a shot-down Vildebeest.
-They were taken onboard and they continued down the coast eventually reaching Singapore.
+They were taken onboard the whaler and the escapees continued down the coast eventually reaching Singapore.

 Between fifty and sixty survivors trickled back to Singapore all having made incredible escapes, some by land and some by sea.
 The Naval Historical Society of Australia web site states that some of the survivors were allocated to HMS Stronghold and HMS Sultan.
 The former was another S-class destroyer which was sank in March 1942, the latter was the RN shore base in Singapore.
-Any of the Thanet crew deployed there would most likely have ended up in POW Camp.
 Other sources state that a number of Thanet survivors together with other Force Z survivors got away on HMS Endeavour which was reportedly one of the last evacuation ships to get away from Singapore before the surrender.